delphix/mysqllinux/README.md

 - User Provided Backup with no Replication: User provides a backup file from source DB to ingest data and create a dSource.
 When a new backup is available, user initiates a resync of the dSource to ingest data from the new backup.
 - Manual Backup Ingestion: Delphix creates an empty seed datanase and User manually ingests a backup to create a dSource.

+MySQL Plugin documentation can be found at https://delphix.github.io/mysqllinux/

 ### <a id="upload-plugin"></a>Steps to build, upload and run unit tests for plugin